KATE JENKS LANDRY

 Kate self-published her first series of fiction for young readers, The Julia Dagons Mysteries, when she was in grade five, using the photocopier at her mom’s work.
 Unfortunately, these works of literary genius are officially out of print.

-A member of SCBWI and The Writer’s Union of Canada, Kate is also a graduate of the MA in Creative Writing program at the University of Toronto.
+A member of CANSCAIP and The Writer’s Union of Canada, Kate is also a graduate of the MA in Creative Writing program at the University of Toronto.
 She spends the majority of her time writing and reading stories for young readers.
 She also works with students of all ages, helping them to become confident readers and writers.

 FAQ